Conservancy

 Aviation:

-A burn boss must have the following training and experience to be a passenger in an aircraft on a prescribed fire they are leading or serving as Firing Boss: A-100 Basic Aviation Safety Course or S-270 Basic Air Operations; and one trainee experience in the air (this could be from an experienced pilot and/or PLDO Operator coaching a first flight or from an experienced FIRB/ Burn Boss coaching from the back seat).
+A burn boss must have the following training and experience to be a passenger in an aircraft on a prescribed fire they are leading or serving as Firing Boss: A-100 Basic Aviation Safety Course or S-270 Basic Air Operations; and one trainee experience in the air (this could be from an experienced pilot or a PLDO Operator coaching a first flight or from an experienced FIRB/ Burn Boss coaching from the back seat).

 Position Currency